 - Certified in Mind-Body Medicine, The Center for Mind-Body Medicine in Washington, DC

-- Allie Dodge Acupuncture, LLC [private practice Boulder, CO] 2008-present
+- Allie Dodge Acupuncture, LLC [private practice Boulder County] 2008-present

 - La Luna Center [provide acupuncture treatments for clients with eating disorders in an intensive outpatient program] 2008-present

 - Thornton Senior Center [co-founded and ran a community acupuncture clinic for seniors] 2009-2011

 - HospiceCare of Boulder and Broomfield Counties [offered acupuncture treatments and compassionate end-of-life care for hospice patients] 2009-2011

 - Sleep Therapeutics [provided acupuncture treatments for individuals diagnosed with sleep disorders in a multi-disciplinary clinic] 2009-2011